64th Infantry Division "Catanzaro": World War I

 The division's lineage begins with the Brigade "Catanzaro" established in preparation for Italy's entry into World War I in Catanzaro on 1 March 1915.
 The brigade consisted of the 141st and 142nd infantry regiments, which were manned by reservists from Calabria.
-The brigade fought on the Italian front and its conduct the brigade's 141st Infantry Regiment was awarded Italy's highest military honor, the Gold Medal of Military Valour.
+The brigade fought on the Italian front and its conduct the brigade's 141st Infantry Regiment was awarded Italy's highest military honor, the Gold Medal of Military Valor.
 After the war the brigade and its two regiments were disbanded in June 1920.

 On 3 June 1940 the 64th Infantry Division "Catanzaro" was activated in Acroma in Libya with its two traditional infantry regiments and the 203rd Artillery Regiment.
 The latter regiment had been part of the disbanded 3rd CC.NN.
 Division "21 Aprile", whose minor Royal Italian Army units and equipment were also transferred to the Catanzaro.

 Due to the urgent need to reinforce Libya the two infantry regiments of the division had been formed by six different infantry regiments in mainland Italy: